abhijeetjuneja/chat-application/README.md

-# Robust Express JS Application for an Ecommerce Website
+# Chat Application in NodeJS using Socket.io
 This is a Chat Application using Socket.io

 ## Getting Started